11th Street station (Indiana)

-11th Street is a temporarily closed rail stop in the central city neighborhood of Michigan City, Indiana.
-It serves the South Shore Line commuter rail system and is one of two active stations in Michigan City, the other being Carroll Avenue station.
-It is located adjacent to the location of the historic 11th Street Station of the former Chicago, South Shore and South Bend Railroad station (now demolished), which operated the station from 1927 until 1987.
+Michigan City/11th Street station is a train station in the central city neighborhood of Michigan City, Indiana.
+It serves the South Shore Line commuter rail line and is one of two active stations in Michigan City, the other being Carroll Avenue station.
+It is located adjacent to the location of the historic 11th Street station of the former Chicago, South Shore and South Bend Railroad station (now demolished), which operated the station from 1927 until 1987.
 Prior to the May 2021 closure, the station was composed of a passenger shelter and a sign on the northwest corner of East 11th Street and Pine Street; boarding and alighting was done from the street itself.
-A more modern station with two tracks and a high-level platform is currently under construction.
+A more modern station with two tracks and high-level platforms opened in October 2023.